Latvia profile - Timeline

 1991 March - Referendum produces large majority in favour of independence.

 1991 August - During the attempted anti-Gorbachev coup in Moscow, Omon forces again strike in Riga, causing another six deaths.
 Parliament declares the full restoration of independence.

 1991 November - Citizenship law passed, giving citizenship to those who held it before Soviet occupation of 1940 and their descendants.

 1993 July - Guntis Ulmanis elected president.

-1999 - Following end of term in office of President Ulmanis, Vaira Vike-Freiberga is elected president - the first woman president in Eastern Europe.
+1999 - Vaira Vike-Freiberga is elected president - the first woman president in eastern Europe.

-2002 May - Parliament votes to change election law in a bid to boost Nato membership chances.
-The new law omits a clause requiring parliamentary candidates to be Latvian speakers, a provision seen by human rights experts as discriminatory towards the Russian minority.Nato, EU membership
+2002 May - Parliament votes to change election law in a bid to boost Nato membership chances, omitting clause requiring parliamentary candidates to be able to speak Latvian.

 2003 September - Latvian referendum vote gives strong backing to EU membership.